 You'll tear off the dough into about golf ball sized pieces and flatten them out into rounds with floured hands.
 They puff up quite a bit so try to make it as thin as you can.

 Gently lower one disk at a time into the fat.
 If you get a lot of bubbly action as it hits the fat, you've done your job at keeping it hot enough.
 Good job!

 Flip the bread over once the first side is golden brown and repeat for the remaining side.
 Once it's fully cooked remove it from the fat and place it on some paper towels to drain and absorb some of the fat.

-I typically layer each piece of fry bread with meat, beans, lettuce, tomato, cheese, avocado, and then drizzle on some of this creamy cilantro lime dressing and it’s perfect!
+I typically layer each piece of fry bread with meat, beans, lettuce, tomato, cheese, avocado, and then drizzle on some of this cilantro lime dressing (Cafe Rio copycat) and it's perfect!
 Alternately you could ditch the whole taco idea and just slather the fry bread in butter and honey.